fur-labo/fur/README.md

 <!-- Description Start -->
 <a name="description"></a>

-Quick generator for log, banner, favicon, etc...
+Quick generator for banner, favicon, etc...

 <!-- Description End -->